M-Y-Sun/n-body-sim/README.md

 The sliders on the sidebar on the left adjusts various aspects of the simulation.
 Notably, _lowering the accuracy value will result in a more accurate simulation_, at the cost of the algorithm running closer to $O(N^2)$.
+Higher accuracy will cause the movements of the bodies to be jerky and imprecise.

 The visibility force vectors and/or paths traced by each body can be toggled.